anna099/hegel/reason-intro/1-reason.md

 Now, however, unhappy consciousness is no longer at the forefront of things.
-In Hegel's enormous chapter on *Reason* (consisting of over two-hundred paragraphs), the foundations for positivity and a real community, prior to heaven, are established.
+In Hegel's enormous chapter on *Reason* (consisting of over two-hundred paragraphs), the foundations for positivity and a real community in *this* life, prior to heaven, are established.
 The key to the success of reason is *mediation*, which emerged in self-consciousness in the figure of the 'mediating counsel' or priest.
 Now, we (the phenomenological observers) must recognise that what appeared in self-consciousness as three distinct entities -- the unhappy subject, the unchangeable God, and the mediating priest -- are finally understood as three moments of one unified position: namely, the *syllogism* of reason.
 What first appeared as the priest's mediation between God and the